Max Power (footballer): Al-Qadsiah

 On 12 July 2023, Power joined Saudi First Division League club Al-Qadsiah.

 AGF

 On 2 September 2024, following a successful trial period, Power joined Danish Superliga club AGF on a contract until the end of the season.
 On 30 April 2025, the club announced that Power had departed by mutual consent, enabling him to explore new opportunities prior to the contract's scheduled expiration in May.

 Bradford City

 In May 2025, Power signed for Bradford City.
 In July 2025 he was announced as club captain.

+Wigan Athletic

+On 6 June 2026, Power returned for a third spell with League One club Wigan Athletic, signing a two-year deal for an undisclosed fee.

 Personal life

-Power attended Wirral Grammar School for Boys, and is named after his parents' pet labrador.
+Power attended Wirral Grammar School for Boys, and is named after his parents' pet Labrador Retriever.
 He once feared that he was named after Homer Simpson's brief name change in The Simpsons episode "Homer to the Max", before discovering that the episode aired when he was six years old.
 He has also posed for a motoring magazine which shares his name.